thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

 As the name suggests, the `incrementLikes()` method increments the `likes` counter of a given `track` object.
-It does this by searching for a matching `track` object in the `this.state.tracks` array if an `<App />` component.
+It does this by searching for a matching `track` object in the `this.state.tracks` array.
 Once found, it creates a new entity by copying the key-value pairs of the `track` object and then the `{ likes: nextLikes }` object into an empty object.
 The resulting new object is an entity with an incremented `likes` counter.

 The tactic of copying key-value pairs is part of a immutable data modeling strategy.
 An **immutable data model** is an entity or collection (e.g. object or array) whose state cannot be changed after it's created.
 Though it's a bit more work up front, an immutable data model for a stateful component can lead to significant performance gains when re-rendering a component hierarchy.
 You'll learn more about immutable data modeling later.